 Bromocriptine lowers the hormone needed to produce breast milk.
-Do not breast-feed a baby while taking bromocriptine.
+Do not breast-feed a baby while taking this medication.

 Take exactly as prescribed by your doctor.
 Do not take in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.

 Parlodel is usually taken twice daily with meals.